NSmolianitski/IrishaIRC/README.md

 * make re - recompile project%

 ## Attention❗
 IrishaIRC is a study project.
-It is not perfect and contains some bugs.
-I hope you will like it. 😊
+It's not perfect and contains some bugs.
+However, I hope you will enjoy it. 😊